negrinho/deep_architect/CONTRIBUTING.md

 `code --install-extension $EXTENSION_NAME` where `EXTENSION_NAME` should be replaced by the name of each of the extensions.

+We include a VS Code settings file with the repo which makes uses of [yapf](https://github.com/google/yapf) to automatically format the code on save.
+This will allow the contributor to effortlessly maintain formatting consistency with the rest of DeepArchitect.

 <!-- Singularity containers for easy running. -->
-We provide Singularity containers (which should be easy to adapt to Docker containers) with the development environment.
+We provide Singularity and Docker containers recipes for the development environment.
 These can found in `containers` along with additional information on how to build them.